 Finally, the fact you are reading this blog shows you are doing great.
 You care phenomenally about your child’s mental health, and you are open to trying new ways of supporting your child.
 Just remember, sometimes it’s okay not to be okay, and it’s always okay to ask for help.

-Getting outside and enjoying the sun: When people, young and old, feel anxious or depressed, it is not uncommon for them to shut the curtains, leave their living space a mess and retreat under the cover of darkness.
+When we feel anxious or depressed, it is not uncommon to shut the curtains, leave our living space a mess and retreat under the cover of darkness.

 Exposure to sunlight is thought to increase the brain’s release of a hormone called serotonin.
 Serotonin is associated with boosting mood and helping a person feel calm and focused.